pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 whenever we send a MIDI message {0x90, 0x41, 0x7f, 0} (via a *valid* `VstEvents` structure) to `opcode:8`: Q.E.D!

+## audioMasterCanDo
+We already know that we can use `effCanDo` to query a plugin whether it supports a feature given in a string.
+There's also an `audioMasterCanDo` opcode that is supposed to work in the other direction.
+According to the JUCE sources, typical feature strings are `supplyIdle`, `sendVstEvents` and `sendVstMidiEvent`.

+To find the value of the `audioMasterCanDo` opcode, we iterate a range of opcodes while providing a `ptr` to a valid (and likely supported) feature string (like `sendVstEvents`), and record the return values.
+After that, we iterate over the same opcodes with some randomly made up (and therefore likely unsupported) feature string (like `fudelDudelDei`).
+Finally we compare the return values of the two iterations and find that they always returned the same result *except* for `opcode:37`, our likely candidate for `audioMasterCanDo`.

 # misc
 LATER move this to proper sections